[Carry one another’s burdens]

 “Carry each other’s burdens, and in this way you will fulfill the law of Christ.” —Galatians 6:2

 “Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.
 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.” —Philippians 2:1-4

-Jesus said that in this world we would have trouble, and ain’t it the truth?
-Can I get an amen?
-(I’m kidding, who wants to amen that statement!?)
-I don’t like trouble.
+Jesus said that in this world we would have trouble.
+The truth is that I don’t like trouble.
 I’m tired of trouble.
 I need to unload, but I’m always afraid to do so.
 I don’t want anyone to see me sinking, and I don’t want to be a complainer.
 So I have a tendency to shrink away from conversation when I so need it the most.

 A dear friend of mine said to me that he’s been thinking about light.

 For peace of mind he spends time out in nature taking beautiful pictures; he looks for what catches his eye, and things that are peaceful and unique.

 In reference to his photography he said that he tries to keep the dark under control while keeping things in focus.
 With the weather–in his neck of the woods–turning back towards those grey wintry days once more, he said to me, “I think I’m going to have to make a deliberate point of seeking the light.”